quanminh5030/vv-test/README.md

 ## Requirements
 ### Tools

-THe frontend part is expected to be React, while the backend tools are flexible.
+The frontend part is expected to be React, while the backend app/lib/tool choices are flexible.

 ### Documentation